Gabourey Sidibe On Weight Loss Surgery And The Real Reasons She Had It Done

 The Empire star confessed she’s been taking a break from dating, but she’s now feeling hopeful that she can find someone new.
 Since moving to Los Angeles, Sidibe says she found herself spending most of her time in the company of other women and gay men.
 Realizing this, Gabourey says she felt frustrated, knowing none of her friends were potential romances waiting to be explored.

 Ms. Sidibe says even the straight men she’s been meeting are getting put into the friend zone too early, keeping her from exploring the boyfriend potential in any of them.
 She’s hoping to correct this problem soon, because she says she feels a strong yearning to be in a committed relationship.
-Gabourney feels like she’s cheating herself by remaining single.
+Gabourey feels like she’s cheating herself by remaining single.

 What does the Gabourey look for in a potential love interest?